Adult Swim: Death tributes

-Adult Swim occasionally airs bumpers that pay tribute to a recent celebrity death.
-These bumpers have no music or sound effects, but only a fade-in, showing the person's name, year of birth, and year of death, followed by a fade-out.
-This has been done for many people over the years, including celebrities such as Steve Jobs, Kobe Bryant, Chadwick Boseman, and MF Doom, and Adult Swim cast and crew such as Harry Goz.
+Adult Swim occasionally airs bumpers paying tribute to a recent celebrity death.
+The bumpers have no music or sound effects, but only a fade-in with the person's name, year of birth, and year of death, followed by a fade-out.
+That has been done for many people over the years, including celebrities such as Steve Jobs, Kobe Bryant, Chadwick Boseman, MF Doom, and Dolly Parton, and Adult Swim cast and crew such as Harry Goz.
 Some tribute bumpers have been made jokingly, such as one mocking the declining quality of Game of Thrones in 2017, one marking the lifespan of NFTs as 2021 - 2021, and one for Sherman Hemsley done in 2014, a full 2 years after his death (adding "Sorry, we just found out.
 That shit sucks").

-Following the death of Space Ghost Coast to Coast animator and voice actor C. Martin Croker on September 17, 2016, Adult Swim paid tribute to him the following night, playing the first produced episode of the show ("Elevator") with tribute bumpers bookending the rerun.
+After the death of Space Ghost Coast to Coast animator and voice actor C. Martin Croker on September 17, 2016, Adult Swim paid tribute to him the following night, playing the first produced episode of the show ("Elevator") with tribute bumpers bookending the rerun.
 Toonami also paid tribute to Croker the following Saturday, with T.O.M. and S.A.R.A. saying farewell to former host Moltar (voiced by Croker) in a special intro.

-Following the death of Norm Macdonald on September 14, 2021, Adult Swim aired an hour of Mike Tyson Mysteries (on which he voiced Pigeon) on the 14th and the 15th.
-Similar tributes where the network played special reruns have also occurred for celebrities such as Gilbert Gottfried, Akira Toriyama, and Paul Reubens.
+Norm Macdonald died on September 14, 2021, and Adult Swim aired an hour of Mike Tyson Mysteries (on which he voiced Pigeon) on the 14th and the 15th.
+Similar tributes where the network played special reruns have also occurred for celebrities including Gilbert Gottfried, Akira Toriyama, and Paul Reubens.

 When Space Ghost voice actor George Lowe died on March 2, 2025, Adult Swim scheduled various reruns of Space Ghost Coast to Coast for the following two weeks, including a marathon on March 6.
 Adult Swim also aired a tribute bumper and uploaded outtakes with him on YouTube, while Checkered Past aired more Cartoon Planet than previously scheduled.